-The Big Lie is used as a blinding propaganda technique - the lie MUST be true because who '"...would have the impudence to distort the truth so infamously.'"
-(Adolph Hitler, Mein Kampf)
+The Big Lie is used as a blinding propaganda technique - the lie MUST be true because who '"...would have the impudence to distort the truth (the property of being in accord with fact or reality) so infamously.'" -- Adolph Hitler, Mein Kampf

 False information can distort people’s beliefs, especially when it's repeated over and over again.
 Repetition is a great tool when used to reinforce positive and productive messages, and extremely dangerous when false information is continuously repeated by people in power positions, whose goal is to control the thoughts and beliefs of a group for personal gain.

 Repetition can numb the mind.
 It has been scientifically proven repeatedly, that when people are presented with evidence that proves something 100% correct, quite often not only they refuse to acknowledge the facts, they double-down on their beliefs in false information.
 They have willingly or unwillingly abandoned their own power of independent and critical thinking in exchange for what, exactly?

 By treating fake news as real, people put themselves and others at risk in a number of critical ways:

 Health - believing the Big Lie that Covid-19/coronavirus is a hoax or "just like the flu," people refuse to take the necessary precautions to protect themselves and others.
 They may refuse effective treatments or seek "cures" that may either not work or may cause themselves or others serious injury, illness, or death.